 How often should you replace your chain?
 Some recommendations call for mileage intervals, i.e. every 2,000 miles, but this can be misleading.
 Chains will wear more quickly for riders who often encounter large hills or heavy weather, while identical mileage over flat terrain in pleasant weather will cause little apparent chain wear.
-Similarly, 2,000 miles for a 105lb woman will wear a drive-train much more slowly than the same parts under a 195lb gentleman.
-Put simply, we suggest you judiciously keep on eye on your chain, or seek the advice of a good mechanic.
+Similarly, if you weigh 105 lbs, 2,000 miles of cycling will wear your drive-train much more slowly than the same parts under a 195lb cyclist.
+Put simply, we suggest you judiciously keep an eye on your chain, or seek the advice of a good mechanic.

 Chain wear can be measured.
 With an ordinary 12’ ruler, measure from one link pin, down to the 12” mark.
 Since each link pin is 1/2” from the next, a new chain’s 24th link pin should fall exactly at 12”.
 When the 24th pin does not line up exactly with your ruler’s 12” mark, it’s time to replace your chain.
 There are"chain checker” devices sold at bike shops as well that help you evaluate chain wear more easily.
 This way you have a more definitive way of determining the mileage you can expect from your chain in your area, with your stature, the quality of your bicycle and its parts.